-- Tour tickets available on site (cash only)
+- Tickets available on site (cash only)

-- Book full cathedral tickets* (with Dom Museum) online
+- Or book all-inclusive cathedral tickets* online

-- But check the cathedral calendar for days when entry times may be restricted
+- Check the cathedral calendar for days when entry times may be limited

 - See also: